cameronmore/portfolio/README.md

 ### 3. ROBOT GUI

 I created a simple graphical user interface for using ROBOT, the command line ontology tool.
-Currently, it's just a command line interface, but I'm working on making it ROBOT specific--making a drop down menu for different commands and adding a browse option to give it files to run commands on.
+It has a few commands hard-coded, so people who only need one or two commands can use it and avoid having to work at the command line.
+It relies of PySimpleGUI, and I will be adding more hard-coded ROBOT command options.

 ### 4. Zebra Puzzle (Protege and Owl)